API Reference

 )

-Filters are keyword-only: thought_type, lifecycle_status, priority, include_expired, limit, offset.
-Use count_thoughts(...) for the count under the same filters.
+Filters are keyword-only: priority, lifecycle_status, thought_type, min_cycle, max_cycle, visibility, exclude_visibility, include_expired, provenance_filter (a MetadataFilter over the provenance column), limit, offset.
+Use count_thoughts(...) for a lightweight count under the common filters (lifecycle_status, thought_type, priority, include_expired).

 Edge Methods